abdoelsayed2016/Flower-classification/README.md

-# Flower classification udicity using pytorch
+# Flower classification using pytorch